 Please make a copy for your records if sending by mail.

-For illnesses or injuries that are not life threatening, please utilize our provider search tool to find a First Health Urgent Care, Walk in Clinic or Physician’s office near you.
-This Policy utilizes the First Health Preferred Provider hospital and Doctor network for the purpose of delivering quality health care at a preferred fee.
+For illnesses or injuries that are not life threatening, please utilize our provider search tool to find an Aetna Provider for an Urgent Care, Walk in Clinic or Physician’s office near you.
+This Policy utilizes the Aetna Provider hospital and Doctor network for the purpose of delivering quality health care at a preferred fee.
 You are not required to use the PPO network but you may incur expenses that are not covered under your policy by utilizing an out of network provider.
 Please contact CISI for additional information.
 You are also welcome to use Retail Clinics at CVS, Walgreens, Walmart, Target or Kroger stores.

 If you are being treated for an illness or injury which would otherwise be covered under your CISI policy, your physician prescribed medication would also be covered.
 All prescription medications must be paid by you to the pharmacy at the point of purchase.
 You are encouraged to download the Prescription Rx Card.